Ph.D. - Astronomy

 A major theme of my research is to understand the nature of the first galaxies and the ensuing cosmic phase transition known as the Epoch of Reionization.
 I lead the THESAN and THESAN-ZOOMS (www.thesan-project.com) simulation campaigns to produce realistic galaxies and synthetic observations, enabling a more fruitful exploitation of current and forthcoming data.
 I am the author of the state-of-the-art COLT (colt.readthedocs.io) Monte Carlo radiative transfer and AREPO-MCRT moving-mesh radiation-hydrodynamics codes.
 My research spans multiple subfields in astrophysics and provides strong synergy with theory and observation.Publications

-The thesan project: Connecting ionized bubble sizes to their local environments during the Epoch of Reionization 2024 - Journal Article
+The thesan project: tracking the expansion and merger histories of ionized bubbles during the Epoch of Reionization 2025 - Journal Article

 Awards